thewtex/thesis/plaque_strain/plaque_strain.rst

   #   <filePrefix>_Version_<version_stamp>_TrackedMovingFrame*EstimatedStrainTensors.mha
   #   <filePrefix>_Version_<version_stamp>_TrackedMovingFrame*EstimatedOrderedPrincipalStrains.mha
   filePrefix: @FILE_PREFIX@
-  # The method used to calcuate the gradient.
+  # The method used to calculate the gradient.
 Valid values are "GRADIENT" for a
   # numerical gradient calculation or "BSPLINE" for a B-spline approximation
   # gradient.
 "LEASTSQUARES" for modified linear least squares.
   method: LEASTSQUARES